 Types Of Electret Microphones

-There are 3 main ways in which electret material is added to an ECM in order to provide the permanent charge.
+There are 3 main ways in which electret material is added to an ECM to provide the permanent charge.
 These 3 electret types are:

 - Foil electret